-PART B. HAZARD IDEN TIFICATION AND CO NTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) impact on school; If someone with symptoms tests negative and have not been told by the Test & Trace Team to self-isolate, if they feel well and have been without a fever for 48 hours they can stop self-isolating; Staff who have assisted someone who has taken ill with COVID-19 symptoms and any pupils who have been in close contact with them, will wash their hands with warm, running water and soap for a minimum of 20 seconds.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Test & Trace Team to self-isolate, if they feel well and have been without a fever for 48 hours they can stop self-isolating; Staff who have assisted someone who has taken ill with COVID-19 symptoms and any pupils who have been in close contact with them, will wash their hands with warm, running water and soap for a minimum of 20 seconds.
 They do not need to go home unless they display the symptoms themselves, the symptomatic person subsequently tests positive or are advised to do so by NHS Test and Trace, the School or Local Health Protection Team; If a pupil displays symptoms their parent/carer will be required to take them home.
 Where this is not immediately possible, the pupil will be placed in a separate room until they can be collected, whilst being mindful of the individual pupils' needs; Ideally, a window will be opened in the room for increased ventilation; If it is not possible to isolate the pupil e.g. if it causes them undue distress or they need to remain under adult observation, an assessment will be carried out to see whether it is sufficient to move them to an area which is at least 2 metres away from others; If an individual (adult or child) showing COVID-19 symptoms, needs to use the toilet while waiting to go home, they will use a separate toilet if possible.
-The toilet will then be cleaned and disinfected before being used by anyone else; The area around the person with symptoms will be cleaned and disinfected using disposable cloths or paper towels and disposable mop
+The toilet will then be cleaned and disinfected before being used by anyone else; Issue No: 7 The area around the person with symptoms will be cleaned and disinfected using disposable cloths or paper towels and disposable mop heads after they have left to reduce the risk of passing the infection on to other people as per the COVID-19: cleaning of non-healthcare settings guidance; Full School Opening Arrangements During COVID-19 Restrictions General Risk Assessment